somerandomgamer-srg/Useful-Java-Tools/CONTRIBUTING.md

 3. Your code (as a patch, branch link, or file)
 4. What you would like to be displayed as in the `Ujt.ujtContributors` array.

-There is no formal pull request process at this time.

 ---

 ## License